michaelmcmillan/IT2805/readme.md

 ================

 This repository contains all my assignments in the IT2805 class at Norwegian University of Science and Technology.
+Feel free to use the deploy.sh script to automatically deploy your code to the folk.ntnu.no server.
+If you hook it into git, it will automatically get pushed whenever you commit changes.

 #### Course description
 The focus in this course is on the World Wide Web as a platform for interactive